-Search engine optimization involves on-page aspects of your site, such content and keywords and off-page elements, such as inbound links and building authority in your industry.
+Search engine optimization involves on-page aspects of your site, such as content and keywords, and off-page elements, such as inbound links and building authority in your industry.

 Here’s an overview of Google search straight from the horse’s mouth:

 Many website owners focus on keywords and backlinks and neglect the technical aspect of SEO.
 The way that your site is viewed by search engine crawlers can boost or destroy your rankings.

 The algorithm that identifies which pages are most relevant to a user’s search is complex.
 But taking the time to understand what the crawlers look for beyond keywords will make you much more effective in your SEO strategy.

 Here are some technical issues that could keep you ranking in the top 10 pages.